processfeedback/docs.processfeedback.org/option-type-in-google-docs-or-pf.md

 ### Step 2.
 Require students to use Google Docs or Process Feedback's online editor

 Students must use Google Docs or Process Feedback's [online editor](https://write.processfeedback.org) for their writing.
-If they type in a different application, such as Microsoft Word, they won’t be able to explore their writing process.
-Such tools do not record full edit history.
+If they type in a different application, such as Microsoft Word, they won’t be able to explore their writing process because those tools do not record full edit history.

 ### Step 3.
 Ask students to share their Writing Process Report